 - Social Presentation – What are the child’s appearance and presentation like in social situations?
 What are their personal habits?

 - Self-Care Skills – Can the child take care of themselves independently?
 What is their standard of personal hygiene?

 The child’s parents and their wider family environment are assessed.

 Next, the CAF considers the child’s parents or carers and their wider family environment.
-The effects of parents on academic achievement is often underestimated, though a child’s parental set-up can hugely affect their performance in school.
+The effects of parents on academic achievement are often underestimated, though a child’s parental setup can hugely affect their performance in school.
 Questions considered at this stage in the common assessment include:

-- Which issues affect the parents’ ability to fulfil the child or young person needs?
+- Which issues affect the parents’ ability to fulfil the child or young person’s needs?